-- Pupils study two mandatory units: Contemporary issues in sport (externally assessed) + Developing sport skills. - Pupils will then study two further units that have been chosen by the PE staff. - Each unit has a distinct number of learning objectives that must be completed.
+- Pupils study two mandatory units: Contemporary issues in sport (exam) + Performance and Leadership in sports activities. - Pupils will then study one further optional unit which is either Sport and the Media or Increasing awareness of Outdoor and Adventurous Activities. - Each unit has a distinct number of learning objectives that must be completed.